+I know moms embrace the term “rainbow baby,” but this is why I won’t call my baby a rainbow baby.
 I’m due with my sixth baby any day now, but there are only three car seats fitted into our car.
 Three of our babies have died before we ever held them.
 Three of them never took a breath as we know it.

 This pregnancy has been fraught with difficulty for me.
 Sometimes I think I’ve handled it well; other times I’ve seriously doubted my maturity and my capacity to handle stress.
 Physically, I’ve had pain all the way through.
 Emotionally, I’ve had anxiety all the way through.
 Spiritually, I’ve had questions all the way through.
 Mentally, I’ve had battles within my own head all the way through.

 Perhaps there was a certain grace keeping me from understanding the depth of my fragility during these last nine months, but now that I can look back over my shoulder it’s easy to see how weak and vulnerable I’ve been all along.
 I knew that to an extent, but the emotion has slowly and steadily built to a crescendo and it’s hard to imagine anything but birthing this child will cause it to all spill out and find the freedom it longs for.
 I anticipate many, many tears in the days to come and — strangely — I look forward to them and the release they inevitably will bring.

 You’d think hearing the baby’s heartbeat with a doppler or seeing a fluttering heart on an ultrasound would help curb the anxiety.
 It did, but I’ve seen that before only to return to see a dark, blank screen weeks later.

 You’d think making it to the [14-week] mark would bring a sense of relief.
 (All of my miscarriages happened before weeks.)
 It helped, yes, but there was still apprehension and angst.